ookokk/self_introduction_flutter/drum_machine/README.md

 This project is a starting point for a Flutter application.

 EN
-Just tap a piano button to make you own beat.
+Just tap a piano button to make your own beat.